IL020 BLEACHED Softened - 100% Linen - Light (3.5 oz/yd2)

 HOW DOES FREE SHIPPING WORK?

-Take advantage of our Free Shipping offers on orders shipping within the contiguous US on the following days:
+Take advantage of our Free Shipping offer on orders shipping within the contiguous US.

 FABRIC CARE INSTRUCTIONS